veloblank/js-basics-data-types-readme-v-000/README.md

 The bane of many JS developers, `undefined` is a bit of a misnomer.
 Instead of 'not defined,' it actually means something more like 'not yet assigned a value.'
-We'll learn a lot more about `undefined` when we dive into variables and functions.

 ```js
 typeof undefined